mirrorandsmoke/getWindowsSpotlightWallpapers/README.md

 It also deletes any duplicate files that may be present as already.

 In the $path varibale please substitute the username as your user in your c:\users folder.
 Please remove the angle brackets(<>) in the path.
 Also, please use a desired folder as the destination for copying the files.
 Do not remove the double quotes in the destination.
+Right click on the file and click run with PowerShell.

 Enjoy!